© Crown copyright 2017

 The purpose of this document is to confirm facts about the requirements of Ofsted and to dispel myths that can result in unnecessary workloads in schools.
 It should be read alongside the School inspection handbook.

-This document is intended to highlight specific practices that are not required by Ofsted.
+It is intended to highlight specific practices that are not required by Ofsted.
+Inspectors must not advocate a particular method of planning, teaching or assessment.
 It is up to schools themselves to determine their practices and for leadership teams to justify these on their own merits rather than by reference to the inspection handbook.

 1. Lesson planning